-Gain the tools and skills necessary to properly understand, recognize, investigate, and prosecute cases involving child sex trafficking and exploitation.
-Delve deep into the dynamics of trafficking and exploitation to improve skills related to interviewing the victim and witness and interrogating the trafficker.
-Learn about tactical implementation designed to identify human trafficking and exploitation, as well as, conduct enforcement operations that produce prosecutable cases.
+Understand, recognize, and investigate cases involving child sex trafficking and exploitation.
+Learn the dynamics of trafficking and exploitation to improve skills related to interviewing the victim and interrogating the trafficker.
+Focus on the survivor’s perspective and changing perceptions regarding trafficking victims.
+Receive instruction on tactical implementation designed to identify human trafficking and exploitation, conduct enforcement operations as well as receive instruction on the roles of non-profits, probation and parole.

 Understand, recognize, and investigate cases involving child sex trafficking and exploitation.
 Learn the dynamics of trafficking and exploitation to improve skills related to interviewing the victim and interrogating the trafficker.
 Focus on the survivor’s perspective and changing perceptions regarding trafficking victims.

 Engage your entire system and community to construct a collaborative comprehensive response for child victims of sex trafficking.
 Examine the complex, layered exploitation these victims endure and how the traffickers recruit, groom and maintain control of their victims.
 Explore how a missing child’s path to becoming a sex trafficking victim intersects with child protection, law enforcement and juvenile justice systems to develop an effective recovery response.
 Through a facilitated discussion, identify foundational action pillars and framework to develop a collective comprehensive written response protocol for child victims of sex trafficking.

 Improve multidisciplinary team (MDT) responses to child sex trafficking (CST) cases.
 Gather information about improving or establishing a formal MDT in your community.
 Identify gaps and develop short and long term response plans with the help of subject matter experts.